What Is a Good LSAT Score Anyway?

 Raw Score: The raw score is just the number of questions that you answered correctly in all three of the scored LSAT sections.

 Scaled Score: Your raw score is then converted into your scaled LSAT score, which ranges from 120 to 180.
-The LSAT score range measures how well you’ve done, with 120 the lowest score possible and 180 the highest LSAT score.
+The LSAT score range measures how well you’ve done, with 120 the lowest test score possible and 180 the highest LSAT score.
 The scaled score is based on a conversion system run by LSAC.

 LSAT Percentile: Your scaled score corresponds to your score percentile.
 The score percentile is where your score is relative to test-takers over the last three years of LSAT exams.
-For reference, a 151 scaled score would put you in the 50th percentile of test takers, and a 170 would place you in the 98th percentile of test takers.
+For reference, a 151 scaled score would put you in the 50th percentile of test takers, and a 170 would place you in the 98th percentile rank of test takers.

 For a full breakdown of scaled score to percentile, view our post.

 In addition to your LSAT score percentile corresponding to a percentile based on test takers over the last three years, it’s important to know that law schools report their matriculating students’ LSAT scores broken into 25th, 50th, and 75th percentiles.